tmux-python/tmuxp/doc/examples.rst

     tmuxp sessions can be scripted in python.
 The first way is to use the ORM in the :ref:`API`.
-The second is to pass a :py:obj:`dict` into :class:`tmuxp.WorkspaceBuilder` with a correct schema.
-See:
+The second is to pass a :py:obj:`dict` into :class:`~tmuxp.workspacebuilder.WorkspaceBuilder` with a correct schema.
-    :meth:`tmuxp.config.validate_schema`.
+    See: :meth:`tmuxp.config.validate_schema`.

 Add yours?
 Submit a pull request to the `github`_ site!